fbpx

 Unless you’re traveling during a holiday period (Christmas, Thanksgiving or Presidents day week), expect ride closures during a trip to Disney World in the winter.
 With fewer people in the parks, it’s the best time to take care of maintenance or overhauls.

 There is good news, however.
 Disney often rotates the closure of certain rides.
-For example, Splash Mountain and Big Thunder Mountain are not down for refurbishment at the same time as this would leave this area of the park without a headliner attraction.
+For example, Splash Mountain and Big Thunder Mountain were never down for refurbishment at the same time as this would leave this area of the park without a headliner attraction.
+We expect the same rotation no that Tiana’s Bayou has replaced Splash Mountain.

 Beyond refurbishments, cooler temperatures can also wreak havoc on ride systems, resulting in closures due to mechanical issues.
 After paying for an early morning ticketed event to enjoy the new Toy Story Land a few years ago, we woke to highs in the 40s on the morning we were scheduled to attend.
 When we arrived, we found Slinky Dog Dash, the headliner attraction of the event, closed due to ride system failures.
 We spent the morning watching an empty coaster run the track in testing, unable to ride.

-Likewise, we arrived at Animal Kingdom in the afternoon to find that waits in the Genie+ line for Expedition Everest were 45 minutes long as that ride had been down most of the morning as well.
+Likewise, we arrived at Animal Kingdom in the afternoon to find that waits in the Lightning Lane line for Expedition Everest were 45 minutes long as that ride had been down most of the morning as well.
 We experienced similar closures during a separate trip when temperatures plunged.
-So, if your visit coincides with a cold spell, don’t be surprised to see several rides go offline.
+So, if your visit coincides with a cold snapl, don’t be surprised to see several rides go offline.

 Crowds on Main Street on a winter night in Disney World